 Discuss the major literary forms of prose, drama, and poetry.
 Develop critical and analytical reading skills.
 Cultivate skills with essay writing and argumentation.
 Extend skills with research and documentation.
 Equivalent to ELA 30-1

-Prerequisite: ENGL 090 or ELA 30-2 or ELA 20-1 or English for Academic Purposes (EAP) Level 2.
+Prerequisites: ENGL 085 or ENGL 090 or ELA 30-2 or ELA 20-1 OR EAP II.

 English Language Learning